 Berenice Lewis grew up in Leicester where she studied piano and organ with Howard Gregory and sang with the Leicestershire Youth Choir.
 She came to Yorkshire in 1989 to study at York University.

-Taking full advantage of the rich and diverse musical community there, Berry became involved in various groups as pianist, conductor, singer and violinist.
+During her student years Berry became involved in various groups as pianist, conductor and singer.
 As Musical Director of the University’s Gilbert & Sullivan Society, she directed large-scale productions of Princess Ida and Ruddigore, and performed in many other shows.
 Whilst working for her degree, Berry also made time to coach singers, teach the piano and act as regular répétiteur for the York Musical Theatre Company and York Opera.
-During her student years, she was also organist at St Deny’s Church, Walmgate, and later at York’s Central Methodist Church
+While still a student she was organist at St Deny’s Church, Walmgate, and later at York’s Central Methodist Church

 Berry began working with 'The Phil in 1998 and took up the post of Musical Director in 2000.
 She now lives in Beverley, East Yorkshire, where she is Director of Music at St. Mary's church and teaches singing and piano.